-The DITA Open Toolkit, or DITA-OT for short, is a set of Java-based, open-source tools that provide processing for DITA maps and topic content.
+The DITA Open Toolkit, or DITA-OT for short, is a set of Java-based, open-source tools that provide processing for XML content authored in the Darwin Information Typing Architecture.

-You can download the toolkit and install it for free to get started with topic-based writing and publishing.Download DITA-OT
+Download and install the toolkit to get started with topic-based writing and publishing.Download DITA-OT

 DITA Open Toolkit features

 The DITA Open Toolkit is primarily a publishing tool used to convert DITA content into various output formats.
 The toolkit supports all versions of the OASIS DITA specification, including 1.0, 1.1, 1.2, and 1.3.

 Note: While the DITA standard is owned and developed by OASIS, the DITA Open Toolkit project is governed separately.
 DITA-OT is an independent, open-source implementation of the DITA standard.

 The following transformation types are supported out of the box with any toolkit installation:

 PDF – PDF output is based on a plug-in that produces XSL Formatting Objects (XSL-FO) output.
 The XSL-FO output may be converted to PDF using an open-source rendering tool (Apache FOP) or commercial tools such as RenderX XEP or Antenna House Formatter.